 Guide to Recertification - My PD and Work Practice Logbooks

 An important part of certification is the recertification process.
 NAATI practitioners are required to recertify every three years, in order to remain certified as a translating or interpreting professional.

-Recertification requires practitioners to complete professional development logbooks and and a work practice record.
-This will help you keep track of the training you have completed and and the work you have undertaken as a professional translator or interpreter.
+Recertification requires practitioners to complete professional development logbooks and a work practice record.
+This will help you keep track of the training you have completed and the work you have undertaken as a professional translator or interpreter.
 It is also how NAATI is able to confirm that you, as a practitioner, have met the professional development and work activity requirements to recertify.